DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Armour itself served only as male disguise.
 The actual defence was provided silk dress under.
 It was holy light battle attire and greatest treasure to elves, which boasted highest magic resistance.
-It served as embodiment of Paladin(Holy Light Knight) and trump card against demons.
+It served as embodiment of Light Knight(Holy Light Knight) and trump card against demons.

 "**Do you want to kill yourself, human!**"